Productivity and the work habits that work (for me)

 I hesitate to discuss specific tools too much (see Principle #4 above), since I know how mercurial I am with what I use.
 But for the record, here’s the set of applications that are most often open on my computer.

 - R/RStudio for almost all of my coding / analysis tasks.
 I used to use more Python and Stata, but R does almost everything I neeed now.

 - Alfred (OS X) to avoid hunting through my file structure.
 It’ll change your life.

-- Roam Research: Note-taking, personal task management.
-RR is not free, though, but right now I use it because it does the best job allowing me to quickly get ideas out of my brain and somewhere where I can find them later.
+- Notion: Note-taking, personal task management.
+There are lots of tools like Notion: I previously used Roam Research, and before that Bear, but they’re all mostly interchangeable.
+I just need something that allows me to quickly get ideas out of my brain and somewhere where I can find them later.

 - Github for project management, especially across a team.
 (I could write a whole post on how to use Github Issues for research.)